Talking Talent for Nonprofits

 - Are current talent development practices sufficient to attract, retain, and develop the staff our organization needs to accomplish our mission?
 Why or why not?

-- How are we incorporating a equity and inclusion lens into attracting, retaining and developing our staff?
+c.
+How are we incorporating an equity and inclusion lens into attracting, retaining and developing our staff?

 - Do our organization’s funders understand our talent development needs?